Generic name: nitroglycerin (topical) [ NYE-troe-GLIS-er-in ]

 What is nitroglycerin topical?

-Nitroglycerin topical (for the skin) is used to prevent attacks of chest pain (angina).
-This medicine will not treat an angina attack that has already begun.
+Nitroglycerin is used to prevent attacks of chest pain (angina).

-Nitroglycerin topical may also be used for purposes not listed in this medication guide.
+Nitroglycerin may also be used for purposes not listed in this medication guide.

 Before taking this medicine